 Perhaps most significant is the donation of the old railroad office building, which originally was the pilot house of the “Captain Edward Richardson/Nandua”, a railroad barge first put into service in 1949.
 The barge famously sank in the Cape Charles harbor in 1981.
 This pilot house was later placed in the railroad yard where it has served as the railroad office - first for the Eastern Shore Railroad, then the Bay Coast Railroad.
 Because these barges were hard working equipment vulnerable to the elements, and there was little sentimentality attached to them, this is a very rare survivor.
 Through adaptive reuse, the Pilot House will find a new life with us, as both an important artifact in its own right as well as museum display space.
 It is the last remaining artifact in Cape Charles from the Pennsylvania Railroad, and one of the oldest authentic local railroad artifacts still in existence.
 Help us preserve and protect it!

 Your support and contributions will enable us to move the engine, railroad cars, and Pilot House to our site for preservation and restoration.
 Your generous donation will keep our local railroad history alive!

 The changes that have occurred over the last year in Cape Charles will forever alter the appearance of our harbor area.
 This includes the removal of the rail yard and ferry dock area, as well as the closure of Bay Shore Concrete.
 With this in mind, Harvey “Windy” Belote, owner of WFS Aerial Imagery, generously volunteered to use his drone to capture what Cape Charles looked like at that moment in time (November 2018).
 Check it out!

-The Bay Coast Railroad 2000 locomotive - which we believe to be a heavily modernized early Gp9 series General Motors diesel originally built for the Illinois Central Railroad in the early 1950s - on its way to the Cape Charles Museum and Welcome Center.
+The Bay Coast Railroad 2000 locomotive - which we believe to be a heavily modernized early Gp9 series General Motors diesel originally built for the Illinois Central Railroad in 1956 - on its way to the Cape Charles Museum and Welcome Center.